ilo-token/ilo-token.github.io/README.md

 The goals for this projects are:

 - Provide translation that covers most of semantics and meaning of a Toki Pona sentence, but it doesn't have to be complete.
 This gives translations for users to scan into to give them a feel of how broad a Toki Pona sentence can mean.
 - As much as possible, provide translations that are grammatically sound: not just correct but also feels right.
 For example, "red one thing" sounds off than "one red thing".
-Due to the difference of English and Toki Pona, the translator may fall severely short for this goal, but we can try!
+Due to the difference of English and Toki Pona and nuances of English, the translator may fall severely short for this goal, but we can try!

 ## Non-goals